scrapper/perobs/README.md

 self() if you want to pass a reference to the current persistent object to another object.

+### Caveats and known issues

+PEROBS is currently not thread-safe.
+You cannot simultaneously access the database from multiple application.
+You must provide your own locking mechanism to prevent this from happening.

 ## Installation

 Add this line to your application's Gemfile: